vitreousz/42bit-logic-analyer/README.md

 expensive options for you.

 For the rest of us, here is the hardware.
 Have fun writing the software for it.

+Recently realizing that my board isnt even needed to start developing firmware and gui, when the mcu is only reading inputs.
+So any development boards with RP2354B will suffice to start with.